Caribbean Coast Nicaragua Travel Guide

 Higher prices, more crowds, especially around holidays.

-Many nationalities, including citizens of the United States, Canada, the European Union, Australia, and New Zealand, enter Nicaragua for tourism without a visa for up to 90-day STAYS days.
+Many nationalities, including citizens of the United States, Canada, the European Union, Australia, and New Zealand, enter Nicaragua for tourism without a visa for stays up to 90 days.
 This arrangement is part of the CA-4 agreement.

 Passport valid for at least six months beyond your departure date from Nicaragua.
 Proof of onward travel, like a flight ticket out of Nicaragua, may be requested.
-Proof of sufficient funds to cover your stay may also be requested.
+Proof of sufficient funds for the duration of your visit may also be requested.

 Approximately USD 10, typically paid in cash (USD).

-Travelers complete this form upon entry, often provided on the plane or in the vicinity of the immigration desk.
+Travelers complete this form on entering, often provided on the plane or near the immigration desk.

 A form regarding items brought into the country.